All Episodes

 Thank you for not bowing down like so many people in your position do.

-I was wondering if it would be possible for you, especially the way that you speak, if you could put it in writing to these people who signed this letter, and let us out here who are just as outraged as you are, sign on to that letter and send it to these guys.
+I was wondering if it would be possible for you, especially the way that you speak, if you could put it in writing to these people who signed this letter and let us out here, who are just as outraged as you are, sign on to that letter and send it to these guys.

-Yes, so that they understand how many people really are outraged, because sir, if it can happen to you, it can happen to any of us.
+Because, sir, if it can happen to you, it can happen to any of us.

-They have legal petitions that you can sign up and send to Congress on the internet.
+They have legal petitions that you can sign up and send to Congress on the Internet.

 You could do that.

-We'd need a fleet.
+And we'd need a fleet.

 We'd need a fleet of writer trucks.